“End of an era?” – Phys.org

 “iPhone sales have finally stalled” – Gizmodo

 With headlines like these, you might imagine that iPhone sales dropped dead at the end of 2015.
 You’d be wrong.
-Despite what you may read, the iPhone has not “flatlined,” and there is no evidence that this is the “end of an era” by any stretch.
-In fact, more people bought iPhones from October to December than any three-month period in history — 74.8 million iPhones, to be exact.
-Anyone who says Apple’s “super-growth era” is over doesn’t know what they’re talking about.
+Despite what you may read, the iPhone has not “flatlined,” and there is no evidence that this is the “end of an era.”
+More people bought iPhones from October to December than any three-month period in history — 74.8 million of them were sold.
+So if you hear someone saying that Apple’s “super-growth era” is over, think twice.

-Wall Street analysts and technology pundits are unhappy with Apple’s record sales of 74.8 million because they didn’t grow enough.
+Expectations are too high.
+Wall Street analysts and technology pundits are unhappy with Apple’s record sales of 74.8 million because it didn’t grow enough.
 The figure is only 0.5 percent higher than Apple’s record 2014 holiday sales of 74.5 million.
 Wall Street greedily wants faster growth, and the media is afraid that Apple’s iPhone gravy train may finally derail.
-Talk about first-world problems … Tim Cook, I feel for you.

 Apple sold 231.5 million iPhones in 2015, 20 percent more than it’s ever sold before.
 And in 2016, there’s no reason to think it won’t sell a ton more.
 The iPhone 6S and 6S Plus didn’t dramatically increase the number of people who buy iPhones like the 6 and 6 Plus did last year, but Apple is still selling more iPhones than ever, and historically, this is a repeating trend.

 iPhone sales growth cooled down so much with the iPhone 5S, that even I believed that the iPhone had peaked, and had nowhere to go but down.
 That’s what the data showed, after all.
-But I was dead wrong.
-All it took was Apple releasing two bigger, better iPhones and sales exploded again in 2014.
-Seriously, like a rocket.
+But I was wrong.
+Apple released two bigger, better iPhones and sales exploded again in 2014.
 Out of nowhere, sales climbed by 46 percent, doubling the global smartphone industry’s growth.

 After the 5S, even I claimed that the iPhone had peaked.
 I was wrong.